Coding data for qualitative analysis

 Stage 4: When to stop collecting data

-2. In some kinds of research, such as ethnography, it is usually possible to keep collecting more and more data.
+In some kinds of research, such as ethnography, it is usually possible to keep collecting more and more data.
 In these cases, the criterion is your research question.
-You can stop collecting data when you have enough to confirm your conclusions.
+In other cases, you can consider stopping when you have obtained data from everybody in your sample.

 Stage 5: Transcription